 The Biomedical Engineering Department Research Track is designed for exceptional students to pursue a faculty mentored research experience for 2-4 consecutive semesters at 0.5 or 1.0 cu per semester.
-Participation for one summer is required, contingent on a successful MUSE faculty-student application.
-The student will receive 2 cu that are applicable to two of the 4 BME electives.
+The student will receive up to 2 cu that may be applied to BME electives.
+Credit must be applied in integer increments.

 - Sophomore standing